-Wellness is common buzz word these days.
+Wellness is a common buzzword these days.
 Schools have “wellness centers”, employee assistance groups have “wellness programs”, and magazines and blogs regularly publish articles on the topic.
 The small town I live in has a “Wellness Project” with speakers, fairs, and other activities.
 There’s a movement known as “Wellness Tourism” – travelling to some destination that promotes wellness.
 Pet companies even offer “Wellness Care” for Spot and Fluffy.

-What is wellness?
-Here are a couple of definitions:
+What is Wellness?
+Here are a Couple of Definitions:

 - The World Health Organization of the United Nations tells us that wellness is living an optimal life, beyond merely being free of disease or infirmity.